CV-qualifiers Explained - Understanding const and volatile

 Here’s the key rule:

-modifies from right to left, and only when there’s nothing to the left does it modify from left to right.
+constmodifies from right to left, and only when there’s nothing to the left does it modify from left to right.

 Why did they design it this way?